 You knock on the door of a yellow 50s bungalow, one of those old state houses.
 No one appears for ages.
 Finally an African woman opens.
 Ethiopian, she looks.
 Ethiopian is what you’ve been told to expect, anyway.
 She has these big white pretty eyes bulging out of her cheekbones, that’s the first thing that strikes you.
 The black hair, the black lashes, the stark eyes.

 ‘Heyyy, have I got the right, is this… ?’
 You introduce yourself and pull out the sheet of paper Ruth from Probation gave you, with the lads’ names.
 ‘I’m here cause the court ordered me to teach ESOL to your kids or something?’

-‘Damn… er, anyway, I’m here to see ….
+‘Condolences, man… er, anyway, I’m here to see ….
 How do you pronounce this?
 Neb-Yacht?’

 ‘Nebeyat,’ she says quickly, as if the name’s only one syllable, and shifts her body so she rests on the other side of the door frame.
 ‘He is inside.
 Come, Keee-vin.
 I am Shewaynesh.
 They are aunty.’

 The house gets darker and darker until you find yourself in a simple square lounge, five metres by five, with an ancient, cold fireplace and a crowd of dining chairs and a two seater couch occupied by one boy, or man.
 Someone very large yet young-looking.
 There’s another, smaller male on an armchair in the corner.
-The two guys are watching – seriously? – MTV Africa, playing on a fairly tiny 32 inch TV, streaming from a small computer.
+The two guys are watching – seriously? – MTV Africa, playing on a tiny 32 inch TV, streaming from a small computer.
 The screen shows some kind of Senegal pop music with slutty dancers and playboys in racecars weaving through the crowded markets of Dakar or Lagos or wherever, throwing fistfuls of bullets at everyone like rice.

 ‘Sup, guys, I’m Kevin.
 Guys?
 GUYS.’